top of page

 The man lunged forward and yanked the Beretta out of Aaron’s holster.
 Then he stepped on the gas, causing the vehicle to surge forward.

 Cheryl screamed again as the Humvee bounced over a berm and swerved violently.
-Aaron grabbed at the seat edges as his body was tossed around like a rag doll.
+Aaron grabbed at the seat edges to keep from slamming into the console.

 They stopped so abruptly he was thrown forward.
 His helmet hit the windshield and stars burst behind his eyes.